Ranch Road 1: Route description

-Ranch Road 1 begins at US 290 on the west side of Stonewall, as a two-lane, paved road.
+RR 1 begins at US 290 on the west side of Stonewall, as a two-lane, paved road.
 The highway follows along the south bank of the Pedernales River around the town's north side and intersects RM 1623 on the town's east side.
 The route continues along the river briefly passing through a narrow southwestern portion of Lyndon B. Johnson National Historical Park, before entering Lyndon B Johnson State Park and Historic Site.
 The route crosses the length of the state park at its northern edge along the riverbank and exits the park before intersecting PR 49, which crosses the river accessing the national historic site.
 After crossing into Blanco County, the route turns away from the riverbank to the southeast returning to US 290 west of Hye.
 Although the road is located in the Texas Hill Country, the road only encounters gentle grades within the channel of the Pedernales River.

 Classification

-Ranch Road 1 is classified by TxDOT as a Ranch Road and is the only highway in the state currently categorized as such.
+RR 1 is classified by TxDOT as a Ranch Road and is the only highway in the state currently categorized as such.
 The route is not officially part of the state's Farm and Ranch to Market Road System, although it is considered similar to the Farm to Market Road system.
-RR 1 is signed with a shield similar to a Ranch to Market Road.
+Notwithstanding, RR 1 is signed with the Ranch to Market Road 1 shield.
+(Ranch Road 1 should also not be confused with being part of the Recreational Roads, which also use the "RR" abbreviation.)